5 Reasons Not to Swim With Dolphins

 Furthermore, calves are separated from their mothers before many essential life lessons can be taught.
 For instance, many calves are removed from their mothers before they learn how to properly nurse and thus are less able (or in some cases completely unable to nurse their own offspring, leading to an increase in infant mortality).
 By breaking these natural bonds prematurely, captive facilities deprive these dolphins of essential life skills and are thus worthless for conservation breeding efforts.

 Dolphins around the world are often traded from venue to venue in efforts to breed the animals and prevent inbreeding, as well as making sure young calves do not disrupt the entertainment shows.

-This consistent transport of animals, which increases the likelihood to die by sixfold, from the pods they know to pods they don’t leave much room for tank aggression.
+This consistent transport of animals, which increases the likelihood of death by sixfold, from the pods they know to pods they don’t leave much room for tank aggression.
 Due to these artificial pods, who are forced to interact unlike they would in the wild, severe tank aggression is almost certain.
-Unlike their wild counterparts who can choose who to interact with, dolphins in too-small tanks are forced to interact with others who may have different dialects, or whom they simply don’t like.
+Unlike their wild counterparts who can choose who to interact with, dolphins in tanks are forced to interact with others who may have different dialects, or whom they simply don’t like.
 Signs of aggression in dolphin venues include jaw-popping, ramming into other dolphins with their rostrums, or biting, leaving rake marks.

 Unsurprisingly, multiple incidents of dolphins jumping onto tank slide-outs to escape an aggressive tankmate have been recorded by onlookers in facilities around the world.